 Donor data can prevent losses on potential revenue opportunities.
 With employer appends, your nonprofit can identify these opportunities in time to use them.

 Employer appends are great at catching matching gift opportunities.
-There is a lack of awareness about these programs amongst donors, making it difficult to bring in matching gift donations.
+There is a lack of awareness about these programs amongst donors—with 78% of donors unsure if their company offers a matching gift program—making it difficult to bring in matching gift donations.
 The problem is even harder to address if nonprofits are unsure which of their donors have access to these programs.

-Fortunately, employer appends simplify this process.
+Fortunately, employer appends allow you to tap into this incredible fundraising opportunity by simplifying the matching gift eligibility process.
 After identifying which donors’ workplaces offer matching gift programs, nonprofits can spread awareness of the programs.
 One way to do this is to send donors matching gift letters that urge them to take advantage of the programs.